webiwg/acessibilidade-web-pt/webaim/tecnicas/formularios/index.md

 ---
 layout: translation
 date: 2013-08-09 # Data de ultima atualização do original
-title: "Creating Accessible Forms" # Titulo traduzido
+title: "Como criar formulários acessíveis" # Titulo traduzido
 description: "Forms are used for many types of interactions on the web.
 When we talk about the accessibility of forms, we are usually referring to their accessibility to people who use screen readers or keyboards.
 People with other types of disabilities are generally less affected by faulty forms.
 It should be noted, however, that everyone benefits from a well-organized, highly usable form, especially those with cognitive disabilities."

 copyright: 'Copyright WebAIM' # Quem tem direitos de cópia